Web for Pentester II

 Example 2

 In this example, the answer is leaked by the application.
-By inspecting the source of HTML page returned, you should be able to write a script that can automatically break this captcha.
+By inspecting the source of the returned HTML page, you should be able to write a script that can automatically break this CAPTCHA.

 Example 3